dthigpen/dtcraft-datapacks/call-stack/README.md

 This datapack provides some bare bones support for a call stack like data structure, providing scope to your function files variables.
 Very convenient for avoiding side effects from other function files overwriting variable values.

+## Installation

+1. Navigate to the Releases tab and download the latest `.zip` for this datapack.
+2. Place this datapack in your world's datapacks folder.
+3. Add `call_stack:load` before your datapack's load function in the Lantern Load `load.json` tag at `your_pack/data/load/tags/functions/load.json`.

 ## Usage

 ### Scoping function variables